Blockchain technologies comparison and selection algorithm

 Maturity

-Bitcoin as a first cryptocurrency on the market skyrocketed the whole idea of blockchain into the mainstream.
-On the other hand, Ethereum blew our minds when it established the first smart-contract platform.
+Bitcoin, as the first cryptocurrency on the market, skyrocketed the whole idea of blockchain into the mainstream.
+On the other hand, Ethereum blew our minds when it established the first smart contract platform.
 Even though this might succumb to personal belief, I think that the idea of pure cryptocurrency is accepted by more people and thus is more respectable and mature.

 Winner: Cryptocurrency